A landscape of contact manifolds via rational SFT

 \subsection{Acknowledgments}

 We would like express our gratitude to Helmut Hofer, Mark McLean, John Pardon and Chris Wendl for helpful conversations.
+We are very grateful to the anonymous referee for the significant effort put into assessing our paper and many suggestions that significantly improve the quality of the work.
 A.M.\ acknowledges the support by the Swedish Research Council under grant no.\ 2016-06596, while the author was in residence at Institut Mittag-Leffler in Djursholm, Sweden.
-Z.Z.\ is supported by National Science Foundation under Grant No.\ DMS-1926686 and is pleased to acknowledge the Institute for Advanced Study for its warm hospitality.
+He also acknowledges the support of the National Science Foundation under Grant No.\ DMS-1926686, by the Sonderforschungsbereich TRR 191 Symplectic Structures in Geometry, Algebra and Dynamics, funded by the DFG (Projektnummer 281071066 – TRR 191), and also by the DFG under Germany's Excellence Strategy EXC 2181/1 - 390900948 (the Heidelberg STRUCTURES Excellence Cluster).
+Z.Z.\ is supported by National Key R\&D Program of China under Grant No.\ 2023YFA1010500, National Science Foundation under Grant No.\ DMS-1926686, the National Natural Science Foundation of China under Grant No.\ 12288201 and 12231010.